Ask Yourself, “Am I a Workaholic?”

 Members of the generation with a reputation for slacking off and not wanting to pay their dues are actually more likely to be workaholics than other generations.
 A 2016 study by Project: Time Off found that 43 percent of people who identified themselves as “work martyrs” were Millennials, compared to just 29 percent of overall survey respondents.
 They were also more likely to forfeit unused vacation days than Gen Xers and Boomers.

 In an interview with Harvard Business Review, a Senior Project Director for Project: Time Off theorized that cell phones and the internet are two of the reasons Millennials tend to be workaholics.
-This is the first generation that entered the workforce with both of those technologies available.
+This is the first generation that entered the workforce with both of those technologies available, and as such, the Millennial hiring process looks different than other generations’.

 Workaholics tend to be terrible at delegation because they believe that nobody can do a job as well as they can.
 When they must hand off work to others, they micromanage.